My Blog List

 For a split second, the thought that I should look for the coveted bathrooms crosses my mind, but my vanity prevents me from doing it.
 Or maybe it is my habitual rebelliousness.
 I don’t want to be like other women who use the bathroom at every stop as a precaution, to avoid future emergencies.
 Go for the sake of going just in case...
 I decide to take the risk and well, be different.

-Back at the car I squeeze myself in the back seat next to Anna, but this time I’m carrying a shopping bag.
+Back at the car, I squeeze myself in the back seat next to Anna, but this time I’m carrying a shopping bag.
 Not that it’s that big.
 It contains only some bread, cheese, and vegetables.
 My cravings and ideas about what to eat are on strike when I am out of my routine and my familiar environment.
 So, I go back to basics and buy things I can make and eat on the move.

 We are on our way to the coast again, where a four-bedroom house awaits us.
 I don’t know the name of the town we’re headed to; I only know it’s not a long drive from where we are.
 It’s getting dark already and there is not much to see.
 The road is deserted, like most of the freeways we’ve been on.
 Maybe because there are no big cities nearby, or maybe people here don’t use their cars as much as in the States.

-Rita calls the Airbnb host on speaker phone to alert her that we are on our way.
+Rita calls the Airbnb host on speakerphone to alert her that we are on our way.
 The host has to unlock the door for us and have us sign in.
 Rita asks her for the code on the lock but the woman says it is a special lock that only she can open.
 The call drops.
 Rita dials again.
-For some reason she decides to arrange this whole thing while driving, which is so unlike her.
+For some reason, she decides to arrange this whole thing while driving, which is so unlike her.
 It makes me nervous but I say nothing.
-Let Vera do the dirty work, or Anna, and if they don’t care that Rita is putting our lives in danger, well, then I will live with it and hope for the best.
+Let Vera do the dirty work or Anna, and if they don’t care that Rita is putting our lives in danger, well, then I will live with it and hope for the best.
 I don’t really expect Anna to say anything, though.
 She’s been silent for hours, preoccupied with something she is not sharing with us.
 Probably her daughter or her financial troubles.

 The Airbnb host answers the phone.
 She can’t meet us before seven o’clock, which means that we have to find something to do until then.
 The woman speaks pretty good English, even better than Rita.
-It is strange that I have not noticed that Rita speaks broken English until now.
+Strangely, I have not noticed that Rita speaks broken English until now.
 Because most of my interactions with her take place during our walks, I hear her speaking only Hebrew.
 Unless Fred calls to talk about nothing, which he seems to do every two hours because I can’t think of even one time that I walked with her and he didn’t call to ask “Where are you?
 What are you doing?
 How’s it going?
 What’s up?
 What are you going to do later?” over and over again.
 In return, she reports to him about where she’s been and what she’s done during the last couple of hours, even if it’s as mundane as going to the post office or getting gas.
 I used to think that she was speaking poor English on purpose, to sound girly and cute, to make him feel smart and manly, but now I realize that she really does speak English poorly, despite having lived in an English-speaking country for nearly twenty years and running a small business where she has to constantly negotiate with American customers.

 “Do you have the address for this house?”
 Vera asks the obvious.